PhaseBio Pharmaceuticals Inc. (PHAS) and Tenax Therapeutics Inc. (NASDAQ:TENX) Contrasting side by side | New Business Observer

 |0.00

-We can see in table 1 the earnings per share (EPS), gross revenue and valuation of PhaseBio Pharmaceuticals Inc. and Tenax Therapeutics Inc.
+We can see in table 1 the earnings per share, gross revenue and valuation of PhaseBio Pharmaceuticals Inc. and Tenax Therapeutics Inc.

 Profitability

-Table 2 represents PhaseBio Pharmaceuticals Inc. (NASDAQ:PHAS) and Tenax Therapeutics Inc. (NASDAQ:TENX)’s return on equity, return on assets and net margins.
+Table 2 has PhaseBio Pharmaceuticals Inc. and Tenax Therapeutics Inc.’s net margins, return on equity and return on assets.

 |Net Margins